 In the introduction I emphasised that computer typography is nothing new, and that some 30 years after its inception one should be able to expect comprehensive support for the main, if not all the writing systems of the world.
 The Mushaf Muscat is testimony that it is possible to provide the means to practice digital Arabic typography without undue compromises, across platforms, across languages, across styles, and with exemplary standards compliance.16 Finally, in light of the stagnation of support from the leading players, it is noteworthy that whilst the project is the culmination of 35 years of research and pioneering practice of DecoType, the actual making of this project, including the page layout algorithms, only took this small team some two years.

 Today, digital Arabic typography could shake off the shackles of redundant technology and legacy practice.
 The means are there, the expertise and the technology exist, all it takes is the will to implement it for the broadest possible use.
+In the following post I am looking at historical models of typography, and discuss how evidence of best practice could inform current design strategies and software implementations.

 An earlier version of this post published on 18 Dec 2019 at 10:34 incorrectly stated that Simon Cozens is affiliated with SIL.
 He is not.